-Following the results of Study 1, we set out to investigate the contents of replies to posts with erroneous insights and address the question of whether online audiences are able to identify and raise awareness about misleading data interpretations as evidenced by the content of their replies (RQ2).
-In order to do that, we performed a thematic analysis of direct engagement in a subset of our data.
-In this section we describe our approach as well as summarize the results of this study.
+Following the results of Study 1, we set out to explore the contents of replies to posts with erroneous insights and investigate whether online audiences are able to identify and raise awareness about misleading data interpretations as evidenced by the content of their replies (RQ2).
+To do so, we performed a thematic analysis of direct engagement in a subset of our data.
+In this section we describe our approach and summarize the results of Study 2.